-- Computer Science focusses on the principles of computing and includes coding, algorithms, reasoning and de-bugging
+- Computer Science- The principles of computing; including coding, algorithms, reasoning and de-bugging

 Every classroom has an Interactive Whiteboard and a Visualiser which are used as an integral part of lessons.
 In addition, there are at least 2 additional computers in each class